 You can enjoy magnificent views of the vast Pacific Ocean and on a clear day, you can see all the way out to the islands of Moloka’i and Lana’i.
 Stop every now and then to look out at the ocean, you may get to see a pod of humpback whales.

-Once at the end of the trail, you can view the lighthouse for which the trail gets its name.
+Once at the end of the trail, you can view the lighthouse from which the trail gets its name.
 You can also see down to Makapu’u Beach, the Makapu’u Tide Pools, and just a spectacular view of the island’s east side including Waimanalo Bay.

 If you’re looking for adventure off the beaten path (literally), check out Alan Davis Beach.
 As you walk to the start of the Makapu’u Lighthouse trail from the parking lot, just to the right of the trail you will see an unpaved path to the Kaiwi Shoreline.